Ken Zheng: Brush with Danger

 Zheng wrote, starred in and did stunt work for Brush with Danger, which was shot in Seattle and Los Angeles.
-The film tells a story about a painter, a fighter, both artists in their own way.
-Brother and sister, forced to flee their home, arrive at Seattle, The Emerald City, inside a shipping container.
-Trying to make their way in a new strange world the pair struggle to survive.
-Until, one day, an art dealer, takes an interest in the sister's painting, and the pair find themselves living a dream come true.
-The sister loses herself in her art, painting, and the brother seizes the opportunity to express himself, as a fighter.
+The film tells a story about a painter and a fighter, both artists in their own way, who are also brother and sister, forced to flee their home.
+They arrive in Seattle, the Emerald City, inside a shipping container.
+Trying to make their way in a strange new world, the pair struggles to survive.
+Until one day an art dealer takes an interest in the sister's painting, and the pair find themselves living a dream come true.
+The sister loses herself in her painting, and the brother seizes the opportunity to express himself as a fighter.

 But it really is all just a dream.
-Conned by her patron into forging a long lost Van Gogh.
-Purchased by a ruthless criminal with a passion for fine art.
-The brother and sister soon find themselves embroiled in Seattle's criminal underworld and a Brush With Danger.
+Conned by her patron into forging a long-lost Van Gogh, purchased by a ruthless criminal with a passion for fine art, the sister and her brother soon find themselves embroiled in Seattle's criminal underworld and a brush With danger.

-Brush With Danger was released theatrically in the United States starting September 19, 2014.
+Brush With Danger was released theatrically in the United States starting 19 September 2014.
 Following the release in the United States, Brush With Danger was distributed internationally.